zzz-client/zzz/Readme.md

 - `v1/Foo/defaults.yml`
 - `v1/Foo/Bar.yml`

-When making the `Authorization/Token` request, it will find and apply these files in this order:
+When making the `Authentication/Token` request, it will find and apply these files in this order:

 - `v1/defaults.yml`
 - `v1/Auth/defaults.yml`
 - `v1/Auth/Token.yml`

-This allows `v1/Foo/defaults.yml` to use an `Authorization` like BearerToken whereas `v1/Auth/Token.yml` needs to _not_ have any Authorization specified.
-We can do this by using `v1/Auth/defaults.yml` to unset `Authorization`.
+This allows `v1/Foo/defaults.yml` to use an `Authentication` like BearerToken whereas `v1/Auth/Token.yml` needs to _not_ have any Authentication specified.
+We can do this by using `v1/Auth/defaults.yml` to unset `Authentication`.

 # Interfaces